 Be Careful What You Wish For: The current status quo came about partly because regular civilians rejected the traditional heroes, who wouldn't kill their enemies no matter what, and demanded heroes who would kill.
 They got what they wanted, and millions died for it.

 Berserk Button: In the climax, Superman is driven to the point of nearly destroying the UN when the humano-centrists kill most of the supers, despite Captain Marvel's Heroic Sacrifice to stop it, using a nuclear bomb.

+Beware the Superman: Boy, is he pissed after the climax!
 In general, the series focuses on both the catastrophic damage and the morale-depleting effects that having entire races of godlike beings positioned so far above humanity that they can essentially do whatever they want without consequence can have.
 Although the younger generation of anti-heroes are the most obvious example of this, the story takes pains to point out that the older, more traditional generation aren't without blame either.

 Big "NO!": Wonder Woman after Captain Comet is killed.

 "Blind Idiot" Translation: The scene where Superman attempts to destroy the UN building and kill everyone inside results in this due to the multinational nature of the organization.
 For example, the Filipino delegate says "PAPATAYIN SIYA ANG ULO!".
 The intent appears to be "He's going to collapse the roof!".
 What it actually translates as is "He's going to kill the head!"

 "Nandiyan na ang siva ulo!
 Papatay in niya ulo!" translates closer to "There is (or 'here comes') (the face of) death!
 He has death in his head (or "on his mind")!"